ga-wdi-boston/unix-cli-diagnostic/diagnostic.md

 1. Is `/Users/blah_blah/Desktop` a relative path or an absolute path?
 How do you know?

  <!-- Answer Starts Here -->
+That is an absolute path because it references '/Users/blah_blah/', which represents the root directory.
  <!-- Answer Ends Here -->

 2. Suppose that we're working on a project, and we want to use a font that's being hosted somewhere on the internet.
 Would we use an absolute or relative path to refer to it?
 Why?

  <!-- Answer Starts Here -->
+Assuming that image is being hosted on another website, you would need to use an absolute path.
+The computer will not know which website is hosting the font, so the path would have to first specify the domain, which makes it an absolute path.
  <!-- Answer Ends Here -->

 3. Now suppose that we have an image file living inside our project.
 Would we refer to it with an absolute or relative path?
 Why?

  <!-- Answer Starts Here -->
+You could use either.
+If your image file lives very close to your html file, it can be easier and cleaner to use a relative path.
+If it does not live very close to the html file, it may be better to use an absolute path to avoid a confusing relative path with many steps.
  <!-- Answer Ends Here -->

 <hr>